AdobeDocs/aem-wknd-headless-react-sandbox/README.md

 - `AEM_SERVER = https://wknd.site` - AEM production server
 - `AEM_GQL_ENDPOINT = /content/_cq_graphql/global/endpoint.json` - AEM production GraphQL endpoint from where to retrieve GraphQL schema and Content Fragments

+## Issue tracker

+Use the [GitHub issue tracker](https://github.com/AdobeDocs/aem-wknd-headless-react-sandbox/issues) to report issues or ask questions.
+Any feedback is welcome !

+Please check existing issues before filing anything new.

+## Contributing

+Contributions are welcomed!
+Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.